klein-artur/StringFeeder/README.md

 let feeder = Feeder() // or Feeder(parameterIndicator: .percent) if you don't want to use "$" as the indicator.

 let params = [

+    // A string value.
     Feeder.Parameter(name: "some_string", value: Feeder.Value.string("some string")),

+    // An integer value.
     Feeder.Parameter(name: "some-integer", value: Feeder.Value.integer(5)),

+    // A boolean value.
     Feeder.Parameter(name: "some_boolean", value: Feeder.Value.boolean(true))

+    // A converter.
+    Feeder.Parameter(name: "some_converter", value Feeder.Value.converter({ origString in
+        return doWhateverNeeded(to: origString)
+    ))
 ]

 let result = feeder.feed(parameters: params, into: userString)